-Competing in more than one State Championship is a violation of the Policy for these events.
-Doing so may result in losing qualification for the WCQ: Continental Championship and may result in further penalties.
+Competing in more than one State Championship is a violation.
+Doing so will result in losing the qualification for the WCQ: Oceanic Championship and may result in further penalties.

 Dragon Duel State Championships are considered State Championships.
 A participant of a Dragon Duel State Championship may not participate in another State Championship or Dragon Duel State Championship event.